serenity-is/docs/api/js/corelib/interfaces/Fluent.md

 `K`

-The type of the event.
-It can include a ".namespace" similar to jQuery.
+Event type, may include a `.namespace` suffix.

 ###### listener

 (`this`, `ev`) => `any`

-The event listener to add.
+Event listener to add.

 ##### Returns